Joe Biden’s legacy rests with Kamala Harris. Can he help her win?

 Why We Wrote This

-For the next 100 days, a sensitive issue for the Harris campaign and the White House is: Where and when should Joe Biden be seen?
-It matters not just for the election, but also his own legacy.
+For the next 100 days, a sensitive issue for the Harris campaign and the White House is, Where and when should Joe Biden be seen?
+It matters not just for the election, but also for his own legacy.

 Mr. Biden can spend his remaining time in office focused on two things, political analysts say: cementing the legacy of what Democrats see as a consequential one-term presidency; and to that end, helping get his vice president, Kamala Harris, elected as his successor.
 His overarching goal remains the same, preventing Donald Trump from returning to the White House.